 Financial instruments that potentially expose the Company to a concentration of credit risk consist principally of cash and cash equivalents that are primarily held by financial institutions in the United States and accounts receivable.
 Amounts on deposit with a financial institution may at times exceed federally insured limits.
 We maintain our cash accounts with high credit quality financial institutions and, accordingly, minimal credit risk exists with respect to the financial institutions.

-As of December 31, 2021, we had \$3.4 million in restricted cash.
+As of March 31, 2022, we had \$3.4 million in restricted cash.
 We have an agreement with a financial institution for a letter of credit facility and to issue letters of credit for particular airport authorities, worker's compensation insurance, property and casualty insurance and other business needs as required in certain lease agreements.
 Pursuant to the terms of this agreement, \$3.4 million of outstanding letters of credit are required to be collateralized by amounts on deposit.

-Significant customers are those which represent more than 10% of the Company's total revenue or net accounts receivable balance at each respective balance sheet date.
-All of our revenue for the three months ended December 31, 2021 and 2020 was derived from the American and United CPAs, DHL FSA, and from leases of our CRJ-700 aircraft to GoJet.
-Substantially all of our accounts receivable at December 31, 2021 and September 30, 2021 was derived from these agreements.
+Significant customers are those which represent more than 10% of our total revenue or net accounts receivable balance at each respective balance sheet date.
+All of our revenue for the three and six months ended March 31, 2022 and 2021 was derived from the American and United CPAs, DHL FSA, and from leases of our CRJ-700 aircraft to GoJet.
+Substantially all of our accounts receivable at March 31, 2022 and September 30, 2021 was derived from these agreements.

-American accounted for approximately 45% and 46% of our total revenue for the three months ended December 31, 2021 and 2020, respectively.
-United accounted for approximately 49% and 53% of our total revenue for the three months ended December 31, 2021 and 2020, respectively.
-A termination of either the American or the United CPA would have a material adverse effect on our business prospects, financial condition, results of operations, and cash flows.
+American accounted for approximately 46% and 45% of our total revenue for the three months ended March 31, 2022 and 2021, respectively, and 46% and 46% of our total revenue for the six months ended March 31, 2022 and 2021, respectively.
+United accounted for approximately 47% and 53% of our total revenue for the three months ended March 31, 2022 and 2021, respectively, and 48% and 52% of our total revenue for the six months ended March 31, 2022 and 2021, respectively, and 48% and 52% of our total revenue for the six months ended March 31, 2022 and 2021, respectively.
+A termination of either the American or United CPA would have a material adverse effect on our business prospects, financial condition, results of operations, and cash flows.

 Amounts billed under our agreements are subject to our interpretation of the applicable agreement and are subject to audit by our major partners.
 Periodically, our major partners dispute amounts billed and pay amounts less than the amount billed.
 Ultimate collection of the remaining amounts not only depends upon the Company prevailing under the applicable audit, but also upon the financial well-being of the major partner.
 As such, we review amounts due based on historical collection trends, the financial condition of the major partners, and current external market factors and record a reserve for amounts estimated to be uncollectible in accordance with the applicable guidance for expected credit losses.
-The allowance for doubtful accounts was \$0.3 million and \$0.3 million at December 31, 2021 and September 30, 2021, respectively.
+Our allowance for doubtful accounts was not material as of March 31, 2022 or September 30, 2021.
 If our ability to collect these receivables and the financial viability of our major partners is materially different than estimated, our estimate of the allowance for credit losses could be materially impacted.